greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * **Procedural History**
 	* Jury decided that the truck did try to pass w/in 100ft of the intersection
 	* Trial judge said that the violation of the traffic law was sufficient to establish negligence.
+	* Directed verdict for π, judgment as a matter of law.
 	* App. ct said that since ∂ claimed extenuating circumstances, the negl. question had to go to a jury.
 	* π appealed.